 Hidden surprises in the CO2 figures

-The Mauna Loa CO2 curve fits the emissions
+The Mauna Loa CO2 curve fits the cumulative

-surprise, I found, in the maths, a theoretical absorption
+to my complete surprise, I found, in the maths, a theoretical

-constant for CO2 that works hand in hand with the cumulative
+absorption constant for CO2 that works hand in hand with

-emissions curve.
-Both levels of "fit" are very
+the cumulative emissions curve.
+Both levels of "fit"

 constant" at 16.4% per decade, and the CO2 rise with